borneelphukan/spacestagram/README.md

 # Spacestagram

-The main idea behind this project is to build a website for the space junkies out there who can glance at space images all day long.
-Here anyone can "like", "unlike" or "share" the images fetched from NASA's API.
-The images fetched here are randomly chosen "Astronomy Picture of Day (APOD)".
-Respective date and title are mentioned with the image for a better idea.
-To contribute, checkout the guidelines [here](https://github.com/nishidhaSri/spacestagram/blob/master/CONTRIBUTING.md).
+A web application that fetches the image of the day and its meta-data from the NASA API "Astronomy Picture of Day (APOD)" with the functionality to like or unlike the image.

 ## Setting up NASA credentials